tobyrachner/Winters-Claw/README.md

 ## Installation
 1. Rename `.env.example` to `.env` and start filling the values as detailed below:
 2. Sign Up or Login with your Riot account in their [Developer Portal](https://developer.riotgames.com/), request a developer API Key and add insert it into `RGAPI`.
 This key will have to be renewed every 24h.

+## 📜 License
+This project is licensed under the GNU General Public License v3.0.
+For more information view the [License}(LICENSE)